Automatic Savings Apps

-The funds that Moneybox invests in are from well-established names – the Legal & General cash fund, the Fidelity index world fund, iShares corporate/government bond index funds and global property equity fund, and the BlackRock global property securities fund.
+The funds that Moneybox invests in are from well-established names – the Legal & General cash trust, the Fidelity index world fund and iShares corporate/government bond index funds and global property equity fund.

 Investment fees: £1/mth per account (free for 3mths) + 0.45% a year + fund manager charges (estimated at 0.12%-0.30% a year)

 Min investment: £1 | Max investment: £20,000/week (but £20,000/year if in an ISA)

 Transfer-out fee: None, but charges £25 per fund for 'in specie' transfers (where you transfer a fund/holding directly to a new provider without cashing it in first – these are rare)

 How to get the app: Download for iOS (rated 4.7/5) or Android (rated 4.7/5)